raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ### Limitations
 -  No timestamp of the execution
 	- Values will not have the timestamp but the Reg Keys does
 	- We could find that MuiCache was last updated at XX but cant say which set of values were updated in this Key.
-As th
+As there is no Most Recently Used here!

 ### Example
 ![[Pasted image 20250202171653.png]]